nimmisundarraj/beer-challenge/README.md

 ![alt text](./img/home.png)

-E2E automated testing is done using **protractor**, you can check e2e directory for more info.
+E2E automated testing, you can check e2e directory for more info.